Leptogenesis in exponential $f(R)$ gravity model: Introduction

 \section{Introduction}

 A non-vanishing baryon asymmetry is implied by the measured baryon-to-entropy ratio.
 This is one of the major mysteries of our Universe to this day.
-This asymmetry as obtained by Plank collaboration is \cite{Planck:2015fie},
+This asymmetry, as obtained by the Planck collaboration, is \cite{Planck:2015fie},

-where $n_b$ and $s$ are the baryon number density and entropy density, respectively.
-In obtaining the above observed asymmetry, Sakharov's three conditions are in general, to be satisfied: 1.
-Existence of baryon/lepton number violating interaction 2.
-Presence of $C$ and $CP$ violating physical process 3.
-Out of equilibrium condition for $B$ or $L$ violating physical processes.
-Interference term involving the amplitude of tree level and higher order diagram associated with $L$ or $B$ violating process is to get required $CP$ asymmetry.
+where $n_b$,\,$n_{\bar{b}}$ and $s$ are the baryon number density, anti-baryon number density, and entropy density, respectively.
+In obtaining the observed asymmetry, Sakharov's three conditions are, in general, to be satisfied: \\ 1.
+Existence of baryon/lepton number-violating interactions, \\ 2.
+Presence of $C$ and $CP$-violating physical processes, \\ 3.
+An out-of-equilibrium condition for $B$ or $L$ violating physical processes.

+The interference term involving the amplitude of tree-level and higher-order diagrams associated with $L$ or $B$ violating processes is required to obtain the $CP$ asymmetry.

-However, some other alternative mechanism to obtain baryonic asymmetry have been suggested in which for the generation of baryon and anti-baryon asymmetry interference of above mentioned two diagrams are not required.
-One such example is the dynamical $CPT$ violating interaction during the expansion of the universe.\cite{cohen1987thermodynamic,Davoudiasl:2004gf} Such interaction term creates effective chemical potential for particle and anti-particle in thermal equilibrium and that creates baryonic or leptonic asymmetry through their different number density distribution function.
-Following the work of \cite{Davoudiasl:2004gf}, we consider the interaction between the derivative of the Ricci scalar curvature and the lepton number current $J^{\mu}$ as
+However, some alternative mechanisms to generate the baryonic or leptonic asymmetry have been suggested, in which the interference of the above-mentioned two diagrams is not required.
+One such example is a dynamical $CPT$-violating interaction during the expansion of the Universe~\cite{cohen1987thermodynamic,Davoudiasl:2004gf,Lambiase:2006md}.
+Such an interaction term creates an effective chemical potential for particles and anti-particles in thermal equilibrium, thereby producing baryonic or leptonic asymmetry through their different number density distribution functions.